LinuxCommandsForWindows/PowershellLinuxPrompt/README.md

 ## License

-The source code is licensed with the MIT License.
+The source code is licensed under the MIT License.